smitelli/scottsmitelli.com/projects/windowbox.md

 Windowbox started as a PHP app that I soon abandoned in favor of Python 2/Flask/SQLAlchemy.
 I had never used Flask or SQLAlchemy for anything prior to this, but I rapidly started to appreciate everything the frameworks did for me.
 It was rewritten once more using Python 3, and that's the version that runs today.

 From a day-to-day perspective, Windowbox works by periodically checking a dedicated IMAP mailbox for new emails.
-Whenever it finds a new message and verifies it came from me, it posts the image attachment(s) to the site and sends an update to Twitter on my behalf.
+Whenever it finds a new message and verifies it came from me, it posts the image attachment(s) to the site.
 On my phone, all I have to do is compose an email to Windowbox's contact, attach the picture, and send.
-The Windowbox app takes care of thumbnail generation, RSS/Atom feeds, and syndication to Twitter.
+The Windowbox app takes care of thumbnail generation, RSS/Atom feeds, and (in principle) syndication to Twitter.

+_(Side note: In May of 2023, Twitter revoked the OAuth credentials I had been using for all of my projects without notice or explanation.
+I ultimately decided to leave Twitter, and now the tweet-posting code in Windowbox lies dormant.
+It should still work within their free API tier offering, but I am not interested in verifying that fact now.)__

 Windowbox also exposes a read-only JSON API for anybody who cares to build a client to interact with it.
 (Note to anybody who does this: Share whatever you come up with; I'm curious!)